NikiforovAll/dev-containers/README.md

 ## Known issues

 * exa requires locale, but dev container doesn't have it.
 "Unable to determine time zone: No such file or directory (os error 2)"
+* [MAJOR] non-root user scenario is not tested
+* exercism image builds with some errors

+🚧 WIP, Tool chain could be improved based on official impl <https://github.com/NikiforovAll/vscode-dev-containers/tree/nikiforovall-dotnet/containers/nikiforovall-dotnet>

+> Consider to replicate dev-container definition as soon as tooling is available and it is possible to build dev-container out of definition, for now.
+Let's keep dev-container definition in original repo as fork.

 ## License